The Clear Edge

 Money leverage trades capital for output:

-The confusion happens when founders treat these as interchangeable.
-They’re not.
+The confusion happens when founders treat Time leverage and Money leverage as in

 Why precision matters: Time leverage requires time investment upfront.
 Money leverage requires profit margin and cash flow.
 Using the wrong one for your constraint wastes months and burns resources.